The Roots of Resilience

 Something to keep in mind is that each individual is an ecosystem--we are made up of atoms, cells, tissues, organs, organ systems, bacteria, viruses, and other beings that live in symbiosis with us.
 All of these "parts" make up "us."
 While we talk about things like the mind and body or individual organ systems separately for the sake of simplicity and communication, the truth is there isn't a hard boundary between them.

-Rhythm--daily/monthly, seasonal, life stages
+Rhythm: daily/monthly, seasonal, life stages

 All of nature, ourselves included (down to the cellular level), functions according to a variety of rhythms and cycles.
 Often we don't even notice these rhythms and cycles.
-But by beginning to pay attention to these rhythms and cycles, we can feel more rooted in a sense of regularity, even when life gets chaotic.
+But by beginning to pay attention to them, we can feel more rooted in a sense of regularity, even when life gets chaotic.
 And when we're aware of the rhythmic nature of life, we can intentionally choose to live our lives in a more rhythmic way--becoming conscious partners in the rhythms of life rather than passive beings that life simply happens to.

 Rhythm holds the dichotomy of regularity and change.
 Food is a good example: we may eat at regular times each day, but we don't eat the same foods at every meal.
 The foods we eat will change according to things like our activity levels and the seasons.
 The seasons too are both regular and different.
 Winter may occur each year, but this winter is different than last winter and the one before that.
 Diversity is an important element of rhythms and cycles--having new and different experiences, learning new things, and being open to new ideas and ways of doing things is how we grow and evolve.